Celebrating 20 years of learning and success.

-The Aboriginal Head Start in Urban and Northern Communities (AHSUNC) Program is a community-based children’s program delivered by the Public Health Agency of Canada.
+The Aboriginal Head Start in Urban and Northern Communities (AHSUNC) Program is a community-based children’s program funded by the Public Health Agency of Canada.
 AHSUNC focuses on early childhood development (ECD) for First Nations, Inuit and Métis children and their families living off-reserve.

-Since 1995, AHSUNC has provided long term funding to Aboriginal community-based organizations to develop programs that promote the healthy development of young Aboriginal preschool children.
-It was established to support the spiritual, emotional, intellectual and physical development of Aboriginal children, while supporting their parents and guardians as their primary teachers.
-It addresses general health concerns and works to benefit the health, well-being and social development of Aboriginal children.
+Since 1995, AHSUNC has provided funding to Aboriginal community-based organizations to develop programs that promote the healthy development of Aboriginal preschool children.
+It supports the spiritual, emotional, intellectual and physical development of Aboriginal children, while supporting their parents and guardians as their primary teachers.